miguelmota/ethereum-development-with-go-book/en/transfer-tokens/README.md

 ## Creating a Token for testing

-You can create a Token using the Token Factory [https://tokenfactory.surge.sh](https://tokenfactory.surge.sh/) to follow the examples in this guide.
+You can create a token using the Token Factory [https://tokenfactory.surge.sh](https://tokenfactory.surge.sh/), a website for conveniently deploying ERC-20 token contracts, to follow the examples in this guide.

 When you create your ERC-20 Token, be sure to note down the **address of the token contract**.

 For demonstration purposes, I've created a token (HelloToken HTN) using the Token Factory and deployed it to the Rinkeby testnet at the token contract address `0x28b149020d2152179873ec60bed6bf7cd705775d`.

-You can check it out with a Web3-enabled browser here: https://tokenfactory.surge.sh/#/token/0x28b149020d2152179873ec60bed6bf7cd705775d
+You can check it out with a Web3-enabled browser here: [https://tokenfactory.surge.sh/#/token/0x28b149020d2152179873ec60bed6bf7cd705775d](https://tokenfactory.surge.sh/#/token/0x28b149020d2152179873ec60bed6bf7cd705775d)

 ## Set `0` ETH value and destination address

 First, we'll set a few variables.

 Set the `value` of the transaction to 0.

 ```go
 value := big.NewInt(0)